 The Leonard Floyd House sits at 1185 Mount Paran Road NW, nestled between Buckhead and Sandy Springs on a sprawling 1.3-acre gated corner lot.
 Floyd, who played at Georgia from 2013–15, closed the deal on April 10, 2024, through his holding company, Aden, Bryson, Carter Real Estate LLC.

-The property also includes a one-bedroom, two-story guest house, and at about $363 per square foot, it undercuts recent Buckhead sales.
+You’ll also find a private one-bedroom guest house on the grounds—and at $363 per square foot, Floyd’s acquisition comes in well below the $400–$700/sq ft typical for Buckhead luxury listings.
 For comparison, a recent Tuxedo Park mansion sold for a much higher $1,165 per square foot.

-Floyd bought the home from former Pro Bowler Darnell Dockett, who paid $4.5 million in 2021, listed it at $5.8 million in mid-2023, then cut the price as the luxury market cooled.
+Floyd bought the home from former Pro Bowler Darnell Dockett, a former NFL defensive end with a 14-season career, who acquired the property for $4.5 million in 2019, listed it at $5.8 million in mid-2023, then reduced pricing as the luxury market cooled.
 The transaction brought together two real estate professionals: Engel & Völkers’ Cynthia Walker, representing Dockett, and Sotheby’s Stephanie McCarthy, working with Floyd.

-The house catches your eye immediately with its stately exterior, manicured grounds, and classic architectural elements.
+From the moment you pull up, the home commands attention: stately architecture, perfectly manicured grounds, and timeless details that signal luxury without shouting.
 Built with high-quality materials and attention to detail, the residence projects both elegance and comfort, qualities that attract professional athletes looking for privacy without sacrificing luxury.

 Location and Neighborhood Context